uswds/uswds/README.md

 - The CSS organization and naming conventions follow **[18F’s Front End Guide](https://frontend.18f.gov/css/)**.
 - We format our code with [Prettier](https://prettier.io/), per the formatting section of the **[18F Front End Guide](https://frontend.18f.gov/css/formatting/)**.
 - CSS selectors are **prefixed** with `usa` (For example: `.usa-button`).
 This identifier helps the design system avoid conflicts with other styles on a site which are not part of USWDS.
 - Uses a **[BEM](http://getbem.com/)** approach for naming CSS selectors.
 Blocks are separated from elements with two underscores (`__`).
-Multi-word blocks use single hyphens instead of spaces.
+Multi-word blocks use single hyphens(`-`) instead of spaces.
 Modifier classes are additive — proper markup requires the base class _and_ the modifier class or classes.
 Modifier classes consist of the base class plus a modifier suffix, separated by two hyphens (`--`) as in `.usa-button.usa-button--secondary` or `usa-accordion.usa-accordion--bordered`.
 - Uses **modular CSS** for scalable, modular, and flexible code.
-- Uses **nesting** when appropriate.
+- Uses **nesting** when needed`.
 Nest minimally with up to two levels of nesting.
 - Hard-coded magic numbers are avoided.
 - Media queries are built **mobile first**.
 - **Spacing units** are set with the `units()` function as described in [the USWDS 2.0 documentation](https://designsystem.digital.gov/design-tokens/spacing-units/).
 In general, we use spacing in multiples of `8px` — expressed as a multiple in `units([multiple])`.
 For instance `units(2)` is the equivalent of `2 * 8px` or `16px`.
 In the final, compiled CSS, this value will be expressed in rem, as a multiple of the base font size set with `$theme-base-font-size`.